 Remain to be performed or by their nature would be intended to be applicable following any such expiration or termination.

-The Office’s right to terminate this Agreement pursuant to this Section shall be in addition to and not exclusive of any other remedies available to the Office or the State of Iowa, and the Office or the State of Iowa shall be entitled to exercise any other rights and pursue any other remedies available under this Agreement, in law, at equity, or otherwise.
+The Party’s right to terminate this Agreement pursuant to this Section shall be in addition to and not exclusive of any other remedies available to the Parties, and the Parties shall be entitled to exercise any other rights and pursue any other remedies available under this Agreement, in law, at equity, or otherwise.

 Indemnification.

 Generally.
-Grantee shall indemnify and hold harmless the Office and the State of Iowa and their employees, officers, board members, agents, representatives, and officials (“Indemnitees”) from and against any and all claims, actions, suits, liabilities, damages, losses, settlements, demands, deficiencies, judgments, fines, penalties, taxes, costs, recoupments, and any other expenses (including the reasonable value of time of the Attorney General’s Office and the costs, expenses and attorney fees of other counsel retained by any Indemnitee) directly or indirectly related to, resulting from, or arising out of this Agreement in any way whatsoever, including any claims related to, resulting from, or arising out of:
+Grantee shall indemnify and hold harmless the Office and the State of Iowa and their employees, officers, board members, agents, representatives, and officials (“Indemnitees”) from and against any and all third party claims, actions, suits, liabilities, damages, losses, settlements, demands, deficiencies, judgments, fines, penalties, taxes, costs, recoupments, and any other expenses (including the reasonable value of time of the Attorney General’s Office and the costs, expenses and attorney fees of other counsel retained by any Indemnitee) directly or indirectly related to, resulting from, or arising out of this Agreement in any way whatsoever, to the extent any such claims are related to, resulting from, or arising out of:

-Any violation or breach of any term or condition of this Agreement by or on behalf of Grantee, including any violation caused by Grantee, Grantee Contractors, or Grantee Personnel;
+Any violation or unmaterial uncured breach of any term or condition of this Agreement by or on behalf of Grantee, including any violation caused by Grantee, Grantee Contractors, or Grantee Personnel;

 Grantee’s, Grantee Contractor’s, or Grantee Personnel’s performance, failed performance, or attempted performance of this Agreement;